Skip to content

 total = store.price * store.quantity # Reactive computation

-The descriptor system works through two key components:
+The descriptor system operates through two components working together:

-SubscriptableDescriptor: Attached to class attributes, creates and manages the underlying Observable instances at the class level.
+1. SubscriptableDescriptor: Attached to class attributes by StoreMeta, creates and manages the underlying Observable instances at the class level.
+The StoreMeta metaclass converts observable() instances (which return Observable objects) into SubscriptableDescriptor instances during class creation.

-ObservableValue: Returned when accessing descriptor attributes, provides transparent value access while maintaining reactive capabilities.
+2. ObservableValue: Returned when accessing descriptor attributes, provides transparent value access through ValueMixin while maintaining reactive capabilities.
+This wrapper subscribes to the underlying Observable to keep its displayed value synchronized.

 Store Attributes: